DESpear262/WheelsUp/docs/memory/activeContext.md

 - Maintaining coordination with multi-agent workflow rules

 ## Active Flags and Alerts
-- **🐛 Python 3.14 Compatibility Issues**: Several packages (pydantic, playwright, psycopg2-binary, shapely, greenlet, lxml) fail to install due to Python 3.14 compatibility.
-Core functionality works with minimal package set (pandas, numpy, pytest, aiohttp, httpx, loguru).
+- **🐛 Python 3.14 Compatibility Issues**: Several packages (pydantic, psycopg2-binary, shapely, lxml) fail to install due to Python 3.14 compatibility.
+Playwright (1.56.0) and core packages (pandas, numpy, pytest, aiohttp, httpx, loguru) work correctly.
 Monitor for versioning-based errors during development - expect this won't be a problem in practice but keep an eye on import issues and package conflicts.